Medicinal Plants, Colonial Weeds, and Biodiversity Loss an article about this series on The Collation, a Folger Shakespeare Library blog.

 About this series

-The plants in this series carry a quiet story of empire, migration and ecological disruption, told through culturally valued medicinal herbs, initially transported around the world by colonial settlers for their “physic gardens”.
-My research at the Folger Shakespeare Library revealed that a full third of the plants in the Herbarius Latinus (1484) are either targeted by herbicides used in industrial-scale monoculture plantations, found within invasive and non-native species databases, or listed in the marketing materials for the control of weeds in private and public landscaping.
+These plants carry a quiet story of empire, migration and ecological disruption, told through culturally valued medicinal herbs, initially transported around the world by colonial settlers for their “physic gardens”.
+My research revealed that more than a third of the 150 plants in the Herbarius Latinus are targeted by herbicides used in industrial-scale monoculture plantations, found within invasive species databases, or listed in the marketing materials for the chemical control of weeds in private and public landscaping.

 Back to Top